dannyyol/book-api/README.md

 Copy .env.example file to .env and edit database credentials there \
 Run composer install \
 Run php artisan key:generate \
-Run php artisan migrate --seed or php artisan db:seed (it has some seeded data for your testing) \
+Run php artisan migrate --seed or php artisan db:seed (it has some seeded data for testing) \
 For the front end install npm by running npm install \

 # Book API Endpoints